-This guide will give you an overview of the Fair Housing Act and will discuss how the regulations contained within it affect Virginia Fair Housing law and renters rights.
+This guide will give you an overview of the Fair Housing law, how it effects housing providers and a real estate board, and will discuss how the regulations contained within it affect Virginia Fair Housing law and renters rights.

-Passed in 1968, the Fair Housing Act was designed to end acts of discrimination in housing.
-Its objective was to allow everyone to enjoy equal opportunities when securing housing.
+Passed in 1968, the Fair Housing laws was designed to end discriminatory housing practices.
+Its objective was to allow everyone to enjoy equal opportunities when securing housing under federal law.
 Fair Housing protected classes are:

 - Familial status (pregnant women and those with children under 18)